-In fact, though they may appear as one flower, asters are actually made up of many, all inserted on a single flower head (disk).
-There are two types of flowers: tubular and ray.
-Tubular florets are located in the center of the disk.
-And the ray-shaped florets are found at the perimeter.
-The ray-shaped florets are what we often refer to as petals.
+They may appear as one flower, but asters are actually made up of many, all inserted on a single flower head, or disk.
+These tiny flowers come in two shapes: tubular and ray.
+Tubular flowers are located in the center of the disk.
+And the ray-shaped flowers are found at the perimeter.
+The ray-shaped flowers are what we often refer to as petals.

 Zoom in on the photo and you’ll see that the disk is not flat, but domed.
 And it’s made up of hundreds of tiny tubular flowers.

 Leucanthemum (daisy) displaying both tubular and ray florets.